Climate Change in Bournemouth

-We have assessed the specific risks climate change presents to each of our services, in the near-term (up to 2015) and medium-term (up to 2050s).
-We have developed action plans for each service, so they can function effectively no matter what kind of extreme weather we experience.
+We have assessed the specific risks climate change presents to each of our services.
+In the near-term (up to 2015) and medium-term (up to 2050s).
+We have developed action plans for each service.
+This allows them to function effectively no matter what kind of extreme weather we experience.

 We have identified the following areas as priorities for action:

 - Public health